pweingardt/KSPMissionController/missions.md

 3. ResourceGoal to define a required resource
 4. PartGoal to define a required part
 5. EVAGoal to define an EVA
+6. CrashGoal to define an impact
+7. DockingGoal to define a docking maneuver
-6. SubMissionGoal to combine multiple goals into one goal.
+8. SubMissionGoal to combine multiple goals into one goal.

 ### Common mission goal fields (available in *all* mission goals)